 The walls of the MoCap studio are studded with cameras.
 Those pipes are cables that lead directly to servers.

-This is the model of the spaceship ‘Messiah’ from Armageddon.
+This is the model of the spaceship ‘Messiah’ from Deep Impact.
 Yes, that is indeed a little Robert Duvall (Spurgeon ‘Fish’ Tanner) in the cockpit.

 Yeargh!
 Pirates of the Caribbean loom large in ILM’s history.

 When you’re at ILM, you get a sense of calm, of people enjoying their environment, and happy in the knowledge that this, career-wise, is pretty much the shizz-nitt.

 And to say ‘adios’ here’s that granite sculpture of Darth Vader you always wanted for your living room.